Mulwor/note-app/0_interview/on-english/REACT.md

 <details>
 <summary> What's error boundary?</summary>

-It catches error in components and show some page instead of crashing into the whole page.
+It's it the only class component that use in our project and catches error in components and show some page instead of crashing into the whole page.

 </details>